Compositional theories for host-core languages: Introduction

 \section{Introduction}

 { The idea of dividing the syntax of a formal system into two communicating parts was developed both in logic and in computer science.
-In~\cite{AMLNLLPTM} Benton introduced L/NL (Linear/Non Linear), a presentation of Linear Logic where the bang (!) modality is decomposed into an adjunction between symmetric monoidal closed category and a cartesian closed category.
-L/NL models are a considerable simplification of those of Intuitionistic Linear Logic and, in the following years, L/LN catalysed the attention of the categorical logic community.
-Maietti et al. gave an important contribution in \cite{RCSILL}, where models and morphisms for several versions of Linear Logic are studied.
-Benton's idea enjoys an interesting interpretation also from a programming language perspective.
-In fact, the recent quantum computing literature shows that L/NL provides a good foundation for paradigmatic calculi in which a ``main language'' controls the computation and delegates the management of quantum data to a linear, embedded ``core''.
-L/NL has inspired interesting (working) quantum circuit definition languages such as $\qwire$~\cite{qwire17a,qwire17b,RobRandThesis} and its generalization $\mathsf{EWire}$, whose foundation and denotation has been partially studied by Staton et al~\cite{CCQCLLECT,RennelaS19}.\\ The situation in which a main language interacts with other ones is not a peculiarity of quantum languages.
-In practical programming, it is very frequent to use a principal encoding language and to depute some tasks to another (often domain specific) one, ``called'' or imported in terms of ad hoc ready-to-use subroutines.
-Programming platforms and modern IDE systems provide efficient methods to manage and control the process of software development in a heterogeneous programming language and software developers need some tool to combine different languages, called sometimes \emph{cross-language interoperability mechanisms}~\cite{Chisnall13}. \emph{Multi-Language Programs}, as named in a pioneering investigation by Matthews and Findler~\cite{MatthewsF07} became a flourishing research area in programming languages.
-Even if some interesting results have been achieved in the last decade~\cite{OseraSZ12,PattersonPDA17,BuroM19} this is still an open research field, in particular from the programming foundation perspective. }
+In ~\cite{AMLNLLPTM} Benton introduced \LNL\ (Linear-Non-Linear Logic), a presentation of Linear Logic where the bang (!) modality is decomposed into an adjunction between a symmetric monoidal closed category and a cartesian closed category. \LNL\ models are a considerable simplification of those of Intuitionistic Linear Logic and, in the following years, \LNL\ catalysed the attention of the categorical logic community.
+Maietti et al. in ~\cite{RCSILL} discussed models and morphisms for several versions of Linear Logic, including \LNL.
+Benton’s idea enjoys an interesting interpretation also from a programming language perspective.
+In fact, the recent quantum computing literature shows that \LNL\ provides a good foundation for paradigmatic calculi in which a ``main language” controls the computation and delegates the management of quantum data to a linear embedded ``core”. \LNL\ has inspired interesting working quantum circuit definition languages such as $\qwire$~\cite{qwire17a,qwire17b,RobRandThesis,Paykin18} and its generalization $\mathsf{EWire}$, whose foundation and denotation have been partially studied by Staton et al. ~\cite{RS20}.